Use the track headers in GarageBand for iPad

 Choose an icon from the list.

-When you finish, tap anywhere outside the list.
+When you finish, tap anywhere outside of the list.

 In addition to the controls in the track header, you can control other aspects of the track, including pan position, quantisation or transposition of regions in the track, and effects levels, using the track controls.